ivpk/uapi/draft/openapi/docs.md

   <span class="green">dataset</span> `/`
   <span class="green">model<span> `/`
   <span class="green">id</span> `/`
-  `scopes/@`
   <span class="green">scope<span>

-- The following pattern MAY be used for APIs, mostly legacy APIs, that do not support the standard UAPI exchange protocol:
+- The following pattern *MAY* be used for APIs, mostly legacy APIs, that do not support the standard UAPI exchange protocol:

   <span class="green">domain</span> `/`
-  `/services/`
+  `services/`
   <span class="green">form</span> `/`
   <span class="green">org</span> `/`
   <span class="green">catalog</span> `/`
   <span class="green">service</span> `/`
   <span class="green">version</span> `/`

-This pattern is a valid alternative in the current version of the specification, but it SHOULD be considered deprecated in future versions.
+This pattern is a valid alternative in the current version of the specification, but it *SHOULD* be considered deprecated in future versions.

 - Ownership and naming